 Students will have an opportunity to complete the appropriate FSCJ Student Evaluation of Instruction (SEI) form on-line for each course section taught by his or her instructor.
-The individual report information and comments will be provided to the faculty member, the supervisor, and the Campus President.
-Report information by program and discipline will be provided to the Vice President of the College/Provost.
+The individual report information and comments will be provided to the faculty member, the supervisor, and the Executive Chair/Campus President.
+Report information by program and discipline will be provided to the Provost/Vice President of Academic Affairs.
 The final FSCJ Student Evaluation of Instruction (SEI) online form consists of the 15 questions that are attached and five (5) additional questions determined by a joint committee.